 Gabby shifted in her seat and glanced at Harry.
 ‘You know…’ Her eyes flashed with mischief, and the flush rose further up her face.

 ‘No!’
-Harry’s flared bright red.
+Harry’s face flared bright red.
 ‘She kissed me under the mistletoe, then she ran away.’

 ‘I did not run away.’